| | |

 Yes, Cancun is safe!

-Of course, there are certain areas to avoid in Cancun but it is no different than being in your own hometown where crime is restricted to certain areas.
+Of course, there are certain areas to avoid in Cancun, but it is no different than being in your hometown, where crime is restricted to certain areas.

-DO NOT allow the U.S. media to shape your thoughts and views of Cancun because they are not only misleading but wrong!
+Please DO NOT allow the U.S. media to shape your thoughts and views of Cancun because they are misleading and wrong!

-So get ready for your trip by packing all you need including sunscreen, a bathing suit, flip-flops, and sunglasses.
+So prepare for your trip by packing all you need, including sunscreen, a bathing suit, flip-flops, and sunglasses.

 If you would like to donate to Passports and Grub click here!